castle2668/astro-blog/src/content/blog/2024-09-11-caesar-cipher.md

 ---
-title: "[Algorithm] Caesar Cipher"
+title: "[Algorithms] Caesar Cipher"
 excerpt: "The algorithm we'll explore in this post is the Caesar Cipher.
 This classic encryption technique shifts each letter in a string by a specified number of places in the alphabet."
-tags: ["algorithm", "javascript"]
+tags: ["algorithms", "javascript"]
 date: 2024-09-11
 author: "Sean Huang"
 image: "javascript.png"